mukesh12z/data_eng_test/README.md

 * [source](./sql/source) contains the source tables in the data warehouse.

 * [tmp](./sql/tmp) contains SQL scripts used to clean, transform and combine the data in the data warehouse.
-You can assume that running a file in this folder will automatically create a table called `tmp.<file_basename>` in the data warehouse containing data from its sql logic.
+You can assume that running a file in this folder will automatically create a table called `tmp.<sqlfile_basename>` in the data warehouse containing data from its sql logic.

 * [final](./sql/final) contains SQL scripts used to create the final datamart.
-You can assume that running a file in this folder will automatically create a table called `final.<file_basename>` in the data warehouse containing data from its sql logic.
+You can assume that running a file in this folder will automatically create a table called `final.<sqlfile_basename>` in the data warehouse containing data from its sql logic.

 Note that each SQL file contains some dependencies that may require running of some other SQL files beforehand.
 Hence, you are required to write a program which contains functions to: